188.8.131.52 Allocation of Power

 - “Every person between the Jordan River and the Mediterranean Sea is entitled to the same equal rights—personal, political, economic and social.
 They include the right to protection and security, equal treatment, freedom of movement, property, judicial recourse and the right to vote for, and be elected to, public office.”

 - A “logical division and separation between the two self-identifying collective groups in the form of two self-governing polities” would be possible.
 A diagram appended to the article showed that Arab control would be spread over a number of enclaves that would not be geographically joined together – but a constitutional right to freedom of movement would reduce the inconvenience of that.

 - “While each state will collect taxes from its own citizens and maintain its own institutions, their infrastructure will be co-ordinated [by a] federal administration ….
 It is also on the federal level that the co-ordination of asylum and immigration policy will have to be settled, including the rights of return for both Jews and Palestinians.”

-Comparable clarity is needed in numerous other scenarios, including the European Union and the Syrian conflict.
+Comparable clarity is needed in numerous other scenarios, including governance of the European Union and resolution of the Syrian conflict.